tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 ## Intro

-We want to mint many _editions_ of an NFT that share the same metadata, but with unique serial numbers, e.g. in a _Collection_.
+We want to mint many _editions_ of an NFT that share the same metadata, but with unique serial numbers, e.g. in a _limited run_.
-With contracts not specialized to editions, this results in redundant copies of the metadata that's shared between editions in a Collection.
+With contracts not specialized to editions, this results in redundant copies of the metadata that's shared between editions in a run.
 We also want the token ids of tokens in an edition set to be consecutive to make reasoning about them easier.

 Editions-FA2 allows editions creators to easily mint an "unlimited" (limited only by big_map storage limits) number of editions and then distribute them concurrently.